-Approximately 57 per cent of our team members are permanent and 43 per cent are casual.
-Casual employment plays an important role for our team members for whom flexibility is important.
-Casual employment also provides flexibility for our businesses, including when managing seasonal variations in employment numbers with a peak in the Christmas/summer period, in line with the broader retail industry.
+Casual employment plays an important role for team members who value flexibility.
+Our businesses also benefit from this, for example when managing seasonal variations in employment with a peak in the Christmas period, in line with the broader retail industry.

 Talent retention has always been a focus but is even more so in a tight labour market context.
 Our divisions continue to evolve their employee offering to attract and retain team members, including, where feasible, supporting hybrid and flexible ways of working and providing development opportunities.
 In line with global trends, our voluntary turnover rate for permanent and fixed-term team members was about 18 per cent this financial year.